szogyenyid/szogyenyid.github.io/_posts/2021-07-15-Hungary-Chickenpox.md

 #### Preparing the datasets

 The true numbers of chickenpox cases in Hungary are available at the website of the [Hungarian Central Statistical Office](https://www.ksh.hu/stadat_files/ege/en/ege0060.html).
-In this section, I will aggregate the cases by year, and compare the real numbers with the predicted ones.
+In this section, I will compare the real numbers with the predicted ones.

 {% highlight r %}